 The following books, dvds, and videos on RVing have one thing in common: I've read them or watched them and think they're great.
-In some cases I also reviewed them and I may personally know the author personally.
+In some cases I also know the author personally.
 So, if you buy and disagree, please let me know.
 They all come with my personal recommendation!

 You can build your own dream camper van, using the fuel-efficient, powerful Mercedes Sprinter van, at a fraction of the price of commercial Sprinter RV conversions.
 Greg's 378-page e-book, the Sprinter RV Conversion Sourcebook will help you create your dream Sprinter camper.

 If you're looking for a factory-built Sprinter RV instead, Greg's 338-page e-book, the 2016 Sprinter RV Buyers Guide. will help you find the ideal Sprinter RV to suit your needs.